DequanWang/tent/README.md

-# Tent: Fully Test-Time Adaptation by Entropy Minimization
+# ⛺️ Tent: Fully Test-Time Adaptation by Entropy Minimization

 This is the official project repository for [Tent: Fully-Test Time Adaptation by Entropy Minimization](https://openreview.net/forum?id=uXl3bZLkr3c) by
-Dequan Wang*, Evan Shelhamer*, Shaoteng Liu, Bruno Olshausen, and Trevor Darrell (ICLR 2021, spotlight).
+Dequan Wang\*, Evan Shelhamer\*, Shaoteng Liu, Bruno Olshausen, and Trevor Darrell (ICLR 2021, spotlight).

+Tent equips a model to adapt itself to new and different data ☀️ 🌧 ❄️  during testing.
+Tent updates online and batch-by-batch to reduce error on dataset shifts like corruptions, simulation-to-real discrepancies, and other differences between training and testing data.

-Please check back soon for our reference code in PyTorch!
+Please check back soon for our **reference code** to reproduce and extend tent!

 ## Correspondence